irigyano/spotify-activities/README.md

 ## About The Project

-This is project is meant for practicing frontend development, using OAuth2 to authenticate user and interact with 3rd party API, fetching data with axios and rendering the data with React, styling with Tailwind CSS.
+This is project is meant for practicing frontend development, using OAuth2 to authenticate user and interact with Third-party API, fetching data with axios and rendering the data by React, styling with Tailwind CSS.

 ### Built With